-Child Development

 This course emphasizes the social-emotional, cognitive, and physical development from the prenatal stage through age five.
 A real-life baby experience is required through the use of a simulated crying baby.
 Students will gain entry-level skills in the field of child development.
-Topics include choosing quality child care, licensing of day care centers, supervising children in a child-safe environment and planning age-appropriate learning activities.
-Practical experience is provided through a year-long, weekly playtime program held in the Canton Parents as Teachers (CPAT) room.
-This course is recomsended for those interested in teaching, nursing, or a career with children.
+Topics include choosing quality child care, licensing of day care centers, supervising children in a child-safe environment and planning child-appropriate learning activities.
+Practical experience is provided through a year-long, weekly playtime program titled "The Learning Tree" held in the Canton Parents as Teachers (CPAT) room.
+This course is recommended for those interested in teaching, nursing, or a career with children.

-.5 Credit

-.5 Credit

-.5 Credit

-.5 Credit

 Health and Wellness The Health and Wellness curriculum is developed in accordance with state requirements and aligned with the National PE standards (Shape America) and Healthy and Balanced Living Curriculum Framework.
 The Physical Education and Health components of the curriculum are combined in grades 9-11 and build in progression, and the addition of a Digital Citizenship course aligns with state standards and delves into essential Health and Safety topics.
 The curriculum as a whole provides students with the knowledge and skills they need to develop a healthy and safe lifestyle through high school and beyond.